 Came Back Wrong: Poison Ivy.
 When Dr. Woodrue explains that he used her research to further his own experiments for world domination, Pamela is completely outraged and disgusted at how he's perverted her work, prompting him to kill her by pushing a table of chemicals and assorted types of venom onto her.
 The toxins she was covered in then melted into the ground and completely swallowed her up.
 After some time later she emerged back up dripping with deadly allure.

 The Cameo: Coolio as Banker, who takes bets in illegal motorcycle races.
-Vivica A. Fox as Miss Demeanor, whom Freeze spurns in favor of Nora.
+Vivica A. Fox as Ms. B. Haven, whom Freeze spurns in favor of Nora.

 Camp: Following in the footsteps of the previous film, Batman Forever, and turned Up to Eleven.
 It backfired spectacularly, and completely dis credited the idea of a silly, light-hearted superhero flick.